 Portal: Creating a Placement¶

 This part requires at least one game on the portal.

 Placements are simply objects which will display an advertisement, they must contain a Unity 2D texture.
 One game can support multiple placements.

 During this process you will create a Placement Key that is required to work with the AdInMo SDK, please keep this information private.

-Click the, + Add New Placement button, if you already have any placements they can be viewed here.
+View the game you wish to create a placement for on the portal and click the, + Add New Placement button, if you already have any placements they can be viewed here.

 Fill out the details of your placement and select an aspect ratio.
 Placements can be edited at any time.